jlindeloef/carrotland/README.md

 ## Credits
 **Code:** Some code parts were taken from W3Schools (https://www.w3schools.com/), Stack Overflow (https://stackoverflow.com/) and different youtube channels modified for the purpose of my game.
+The board layout I credit Garrett Broughton on youtube.
 Ideas were also taken from The Code Institute's learning plattform and projects.

 ### Acknowledgements